sssurvey/Euler-Questions/README.md

 # EulerQuestions
-I will be solving euler questions by using Python. www.projecteuler.net
+I will be solving Euler questions by using Python. www.projecteuler.net